goodix/gdix_hid_firmware_update/README.md

+### Introduction
+This project is used to update firmware for Goodix gtx5 serials touch controller via HIDRAW node.
+This source has been compiled and tested under Linux systems with libc.

+### Compile
+$ make

 ### How to do a Firmware update
 Boot up your target device and login in.
 In the browser,press Ctrl+Alt+T to open a terminal,type 'shell' enter the shell.

-Copy this folder to the target device,put it in someplace,like /usr/local/.
+Copy `gdixupdate` to the target device,put it in someplace,like /usr/local/.

 To find the goodix hid device path,go to `/sys/bus/hid/device`,find a hid device that VID match `27C6`,